cch71/smugmug_rs/README.md

 [![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/cch71/smugmug_rs/build?logo=github)]()
 ![License](https://img.shields.io/crates/l/smugmug)

-This SmugMug library was created for working with the SmugMug APIv2 interface.
+This SmugMug library was created for working with the SmugMug API interface.
 For further details on the Rest API refer to: [SmugMug API Docs](https://api.smugmug.com/api/v2/doc/index.html)

 ## Features

-- Basic user information (Read only)
+- Retrieve Basic user information (Read only).
-- Node information
+- Retrieve Node information.
-    - Can create an Album
+    - Can create an Album.
-    - List children of a Node
+    - List children of a Node.
-- Album information
+- Retrieve Album information.
-    - Can set upload key
+    - Can set the upload key.
-    - Can list the images contained in an Album
+    - Can list the images contained in an Album.
-- Image information
+- Retrieve Image information.
+    - Does not currently provide a way to download an image.
-- Lower level interface for handling the raw communication
+- Lower level interface for handling more direct communication.

 *The SmugMug API uses OAuth1.
 This library handles the request signing.
 Getting the Access Token/Secret is left up to the consumer of this library*

-*In future versions I will provide more functionality.
-If you want to use this library and the information/capability is not yet there then the [`smugmug::v2::Client`] is a way to make request/responses in a more direct way*
+The [`v2::Client`] currently provides direct GET/PATCH/POST functionality to allow library usage for features that may not be implemented yet in the higher level interfaces*

 ## Installation